Qumulo/docs/rest-api-guide/files/files_locks_nlm_byte-range_waiters.md

 category: /Files
 methods:
   get:
+    summary: Return a list of all NLM byte range requests currently waiting on the specified machine.
     parameters:
+    - name: owner_name
-    - description: The lock owner's name.
+      description: The lock owner's name.
 The client provides the name.
 Typically, it is the client hostname.
-      name: owner_name
       required: false
+    - name: owner_address
-    - description: The waiter's address.
+      description: The waiter's address.
 The IP address of the machine (the waiter) that sends the lock request.
 If the machine's IP address changes, any outstanding requests are still listed under the old address.
-      name: owner_address
       required: false
+    - name: after
-    - description: Return entries after the given key (keys are returned in the paging object)
+      description: Return entries after the given key (keys are returned in the paging object)
-      name: after
       required: false
+    - name: limit
-    - description: Return no more than this many entries; the system may choose a smaller limit.
+      description: Return no more than this many entries; the system may choose a smaller limit.
-      name: limit
       required: false
-    preview: false
     response_body:
       schema: "{\n  \"description\": \"api_byte_range_waiters\",\n  \"type\": \"object\"\
         ,\n  \"properties\": {\n    \"waiters\": {\n      \"type\": \"array\",\n \